Adaptive card blocks for Microsoft Teams

 Add a Post reply or Post message step to your recipe.

-Click + (plus) Add block, and select User input from the Type dropdown.
+Click + (plus) Add block, and select User input from the Type drop-down.

 Validate user input and mark as required